 Our priority is to provide the best level of care not only to our clients but to their families as well.
 At LAT, we understand the impact of schizophrenia on family members and individuals alike, and we bring winning, evidence-based strategies to the table to help you and your loved ones “Learn To Live Well.”

-Contact Us for Mental Health Services
+Contact Us for Schizophrenia Treatment and Mental Health Services